Joseph Kellman

 Joseph Kellman (January 7, 1920 – January 7, 2010) was an American businessman and philanthropist.

+Early life and business

 Born in Chicago, Illinois, he grew up in the Lawndale neighborhood.
 Due to the Great Depression, Kellman left school in the 9th grade to work in his father's glass shop.
 Together with his brother, Kellman inherited their father's glass business.
-In 1950, the brothers parted ways and the company was split into manufacturing and retailing.
-Kellman developed the two small shops over the next 45 years into Globe Glass and Mirror.
 At one point the country's largest auto glass chain, in 1997, it merged with Safelite AutoGlass, which is part of Belron US.

-Boxing

-From 1969 to 1970, Kellman was part owner of the Chicago Clippers.
-This was during an effort to bring team boxing to the United States.